Kiran6248/superchef-ms4/README.md

         https://<superchef-url>/admin

-This will allow to add, edit and delete products, categories, users, orders and verify any email addresses and comments on blogs.
+This will allow you to add, edit, and delete products, categories, users, orders and verify any email addresses and comments on blogs.

-8. Models will need to be migrated in order to create them in the database.
+8. Models will need to be migrated to create them in the database.
 In the command line, type:

         python3 manage.py makemigrations --dry-run